ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 #  [1]
 ```

-Note that often the keys are set equal to the values.
+Small technicality - often the keys are set equal to the values.
 This simply means that the quantity we are doing the similarity comparison with is also the quantity we will place attention over.

 ## Attention mechanisms

 By now we know that an attention layer involves three steps:

-1. alignment based on similarity
+1. **alignment** based on similarity
-2. softmax to create attention weights
+2. **softmax** to create attention weights
-3. choosing values based on attention
+3. **choosing values** based on attention

 The second & third steps are common to all attention layers - **the differences all occur in the first step - how the alignment on similarity is done**.

 We will briefly look at two popular mechanisms - Additive Attention and Dot-Product Attention.
-For a more detailed look at these mechanisms, have a look at [Attention?
-Attention!](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html) by the excellent Lilian Wang.
+For a more detailed look at these mechanisms, have a look at the excellent [Attention?
+Attention!](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html) by Lilian Wang.

 ### Additive Attention